Essential information on the posting of workers within the freedom to provide services on the EU market.

-Posting is a way to provide those working temporarily abroad with an opportunity to maintain strong family, social and economic ties with Poland.
-Unlike migrant workers, posted workers maintain economic ties with their country of origin, in which they remain insured, raise their children and spend most of their earnings..
+Posting is a way to provide those working temporarily abroad with an opportunity to maintain strong family and social and economic ties with Poland.
+Unlike migrant workers, posted workers maintain economic ties with their country of origin, in which they remain insured, raise their children and spend most of their earnings.

 Our country is an indisputable leader in the provision of cross-border services in terms of both the number of workers posted from Poland to work abroad and the number of workers posted to Poland from other countries.
 According to the European Commission’s figures presented in the proposal for the enforcement directive, there are approximately one million posted workers in Europe, 23% of whom are Poles.
 France and Germany rank second and third, respectively, with an estimated 200 000 posted workers.
 The posting of workers has important consequences for Polish economy as a source of one of its competitive advantages on the internal market.

-Directive of the European Parliament and of the Council of 15 May 2014 on the enforcement of Directive 96/71/EC concerning the posting of workers in the framework of the provision of services came into force on 17 June 2014.
-In order to better protect the rights of posted workers, the directive strengthens the EU legal framework on posted workers and governs the control measures applied to posting companies.
-The specific provisions of the directive concern, inter alia, the facilitating of cooperation between the responsible national authorities, the requirement to put in place a website with information on the rules and conditions of employment in the Member State concerned and the introduction of joint and several liability of contractors and direct subcontractors for non-payment of remuneration to workers in the construction sector.
+On 17 June 2014 Directive 2014/67/EU of the European Parliament and of the Council of 15 May 2014 on the enforcement of Directive 96/71/EC concerning the posting of workers in the framework of the provision of services came into force.
+Aiming for better protection of the posted workers, the Directive strengthens the EU law provisions and regulates the measures of inspection of the posting companies.
+The Directive’s details concern i.a. improving cooperation between the national institutions responsible for the posting of workers issues, obligation to launch an online service providing information about employment rules and conditions in particular member states, introduction of the joint responsibility of contractors and direct subcontractors in the construction sector for any failure of remuneration payment to the workers.

 National prejudices and protectionism-laden claims of social dumping surfaced during the work on the enforcement directive.
 In the EMPL Committee, the S&D group and trade unions (ETUC) clearly raised claims of social dumping on the part of countries from which workers are posted to work in abominable conditions, for deplorably low pay, without the right to holidays or any social protection, and often in breach of working time regulations.
 While such instances indeed occur in Europe (and constitute unfair competition arising from a breach of the law), they must not be equated with the posting of workers, which is the safest way of working abroad.